 If you like fishing, hey it is an island!
 Local fishermen are more than happy to take you with them and then tell stories of pirates and sea monsters.

 As already explained, the island lacks investment.
 So there are not many accommodations that I can really recommend.
 Personally, I have always stayed with a family.
-In so-called Posadas you get bed, rooms with air conditioning and breakfast for a reasonable price.
-You can find these on the following platforms:
+In so-called Posadas, you get beds, rooms with air conditioning and breakfast for a reasonable price.

 I can recommend the following hotels:

 This is by far the best hotel on the island.
 It has terraced rooms, some with their own small pools and a magnificent view of Cayo Cangrejo.
 The restaurant is virtually floating on the water.